greenerservices/greenerservices.github.io/app/principles/actions/8i-consider-security-controls.md

 ###  (i) Optimise backups and redundancies

-Improve your resilience by shortening backup retention times and removing duplicate backups.
+Shorten backup retention times and remove duplicate backups where possible.

 You should consider:

 • if shortening retention times is possible
-• the importance of duplicates and storage in security
+• the necessity of duplicates and storage

 #### Environmental benefit:
 Reduced data storage.